Best Travel Credit Cards in the UAE

 How do annual fee waivers work on UAE travel credit cards?

-What is FX markup and how does it affect my travel rewards?
+What is FX markup and how does it affect my international purchases?

 Are there Islamic or Sharia-compliant travel credit cards in the UAE?

-How do reward caps work and will I hit them with travel spending?
+How do reward caps work on travel cards and will I hit them?

 Do supplementary cards earn the same travel rewards as the primary card?

-How do I compare a card with higher travel earn rates but also higher fees?
+How do I compare a card with higher travel earn rates but also a higher annual fee?

 Do lounge visits on travel cards cover guests or just the cardholder?